datocms/plugins/yoast-seo/README.md

 - `itemId` the ID of the DatoCMS record
 - `itemTypeId` the ID of the record's model
 - `itemTypeApiKey` the API key of the record's model
-- `environmentId` the environment ID of the record
+- `sandboxEnvironmentId` the environment ID (only passed if the record belongs to a sandbox environment)
 - `locale` the preferred locale

 The endpoint is expected to return a 200 response, with the following JSON structure: